NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/storied-skin.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "storied-skin"
 aliases: "Storied Skin"
 source: "Pathfinder #207: The Resurrection Flood"
 pg: ""
-rarity: ""
+rarity: "Uncommon"
 trait01: "invested"
 trait02: "magical"
 trait03: "tattoo"
-trait04: "uncommon"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 3
 weight:
 value: "45"
 subvalue: "gp"
 invest:
 usage: "tattooed on the body"
 license: "ORC"
 identify:
 description: "Your skin becomes a canvas that records history as you learn it.
 When you receive the tattoo, choose a Lore skill.
 You can add the visual trait to the [[Actions/Recall Knowledge|Recall Knowledge]] action in order to study your tattoos, granting you a +1 item bonus to your check using the chosen Lore skill.
 A storied skin tattoo starts with an icon that represents a central event in your subject of study and is usually placed on the forehead or over the heart.
 Each time you learn about a major event in the history of that subject, an image, design, or symbol appears on your skin to represent the event.  **Activate—Living History** `pf2:1` (concentrate)  **Frequency** once per minute  * * *  **Effect** The tattoo's design animates for 1 round, crudely portraying some scene associated with the chosen Lore skill."
 powerTitle1:
 actionEconomy1:
 type1: